Connect with us

 Share Button

-Two ‘get out of jail free’ cards, used by lawyers for Sony to avoid facing the music in a consumer fraud lawsuit, were ripped to shreds by the California Supreme Court on Thursday last week.
+Two ‘get out of jail free’ cards, played by Sony Music’s legal team in an attempt to get the corporation off the hook in a consumer fraud lawsuit, were ripped to shreds by the California Supreme Court on Thursday last week.

 As part of their ruling, the court determined that the description on a posthumous Michael Jackson album cover was indeed commercial speech — not free speech, as lawyers for Sony and Jackson’s estate had argued — and that consumers have a case if false or misleading statements were made in the description.